-Feed Your Starter Less
+Feed Your Starter Less (Stir In The Hooch)

 If you want to make your sourdough more sour, then you need to stir the hooch into your starter when you feed it, rather than pouring it off.

 It's safer to starve a more mature starter.
 You do need to be careful not to let it go too far - so keep an eye on it.
 I can get away with feeding my mature starter once over 48 hours, even when it sits on my countertop.

 Before you start feeding it less, it's always a good idea make a back up of your sourdough starter.

-Keep Your Starter At A Lower Hydration
+Keep Your Starter At A Lower Hydration (Stiff Starter)

 Sourdough starters made from wholegrain flour usually have this texture as the wholegrain flour absorbs more of the water.
 They will look like wet sand.